OpenClaw Google Drive CLI Security

 Get Started in 3 Steps

-Install the PortEden CLI and connect your Google account via Custom OAuth with Drive scopes.
+Install the PortEden CLI or add the cloud MCP connector to your AI client, then connect your Google account via Custom OAuth with Drive scopes.

 Define Drive Security Rules